-Possible destinations for graduates from this course include civil service departments, local government, non-government organisations, international institutions, industry, commerce and further education.
+Career destinations for graduates from this course include the civil service, local government, non-governmental organisations, international institutions, industry, commerce and further education.
 The course can also lead on to more advanced studies at Masters or PhD levels.